xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="and different pastel colors that give the old city center a unique feeling." width=100% align=center link="/blog/cappadocia/20241021_125441.webp" target="_blank" >}}

-The city is estimated to be more than 4000 years old, and now is one of the largest industrial centers in Turkey that produces products from sugar and textiles to railway and agricultural equipment.

 {{< figure src="/blog/cappadocia/IMG_4275.webp"
 attr="The Porsuk river splits the city in two." width=100% align=center link="/blog/cappadocia/IMG_4275.webp" target="_blank" >}}

 ### Eskişehir -> Bursa

-//TODO Rewrite
-Bursa is another historic city that first appeared about 5200BC, with an important industrial center, , and a once important capital of the Ottoman empire.
+Bursa is another historic city that first appeared about 5200BC and the first capital of the Ottoman empire.
 Unfortunately, Christos and I did not see Bursa at all, despite us staying two days there.
-We had a bad case of food poisoning from yogurt we ate at Eskişehir, and the moment we arrived at Bursa our suffering started.
+We had a bad case of food poisoning from yogurt we ate at Eskişehir, and the moment we arrived at Bursa, our suffering started.
 Luckily, the girls did not eat from that delicious yogurt and granola we had at that espresso house, and they did their best to help us.

 {{< figure src="/blog/cappadocia/20241022_144256.webp"